 Vaping flower or e-liquid provides fast onset of effects because the vapour enters the lungs where it quickly enters systemic circulation via pulmonary absorption.
 Because vaporizers heat the product rather than burn it, you can be assured that there will be no toxic substances that may arise from combustion methods.

 Drops are placed under the tongue using a pipette for accurate, effective dosing.
 Numerous strengths are available so you can take less but get more.
-Bottles come in a variety of natural or terpene infused flavours for every palate.
+Bottles come in a variety of natural or terpene infused flavors for every palate.

-For those who may not like the taste of the oil you can purchase a wide variety of foods, drinks, and snacks.
+For those who may not like the taste of the oil, you can purchase a wide variety of foods, drinks, and snacks.
 Edibles give you precise dosing that can last for up to 8 hours.
 You can even bake your own delicious treats with a host of recipes available.
 Take a look at our related article on CBD edibles to learn more.

 Burning flower in a roll-up or other smoking paraphernalia results in a quick onset of effects, but combustion can result in other toxins being produced and so vaping flower in a quality electronic device is considered a much safer alternative.